 Just think of the benefits gamifying creates:

-- Better workflow for longer periods — if Fortnite play times are any indication
+- Better workflow for longer periods — well, if Fortnite play times are any indication

 - Happier employees overall — who doesn’t like to have fun?